The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Complexity

-Returning to bounded-degree \numCSP{}, the case $d=2$ seems to have a rather different flavour to degree bounds three and higher.
+Returning to bounded-degree \numCSP{}, the case $d=2$ seems to have a rather different flavour to higher degree bounds.
 This is also the case for decision CSP --- recall that the complexity of degree-$d$ $\CSP(\Gamma\cup\GammaPin)$ is the same as unbounded-degree $\CSP(\Gamma\cup\GammaPin)$ for all $d\geq 3$ \cite{DF2003:bdeg-gensat}, while degree-2 $\CSP(\Gamma\cup\GammaPin)$ is often easier than the unbounded-degree case \cite{DF2003:bdeg-gensat,Fed2001:Fanout} but there are still constraint languages $\Gamma$ for which the complexity of degree-2 $\CSP(\Gamma\cup\GammaPin)$ is open.

-Our key techniques for determining the complexity of $\numCSPd(\Gamma \cup \GammaPin)$ for $d\geq 3$ were the 3-simulation of equality and Theorem~\ref{thrm:trichotomy}, which says that every Boolean relation is in \ORconj{}, in \NANDconj{} or 3-simulates equality.
+Our key techniques for determining the complexity of $\numCSPd(\Gamma \cup \GammaPin)$ for $d\geq 3$ are the 3-simulation of equality and Theorem~\ref{thrm:trichotomy}, which says that every Boolean relation is in \ORconj{}, in \NANDconj{} or 3-simulates equality.
 However, it seems that not all relations that 3-simulate equality also 2-simulate equality so the corresponding classification of relations does not appear to hold.
 It seems that different techniques will be required for the degree-2 case.
-For example, it is possible that there is no FPRAS for $\numCSPd[3](\Gamma\cup\GammaPin)$ except when $\Gamma$ is affine.
-However, Bubley and Dyer have shown that there is an FPRAS for the restriction of \numSAT{} in which each variable appears at most twice, even though the exact counting problem is \numP{}-complete \cite{BD1997:Graph-orient}.
-This shows that there is a class $\mathcal{C}$ of constraint languages for which $\numCSPd[2](\Gamma \cup \GammaPin)$ has an FPRAS for every $\Gamma \in \mathcal{C}$ but for which no exact polynomial-time algorithm is known.
+For example, it is possible that there is no FPRAS for \numBIS{} and, therefore, no FPRAS for $\numCSPd[3](\Gamma \cup \GammaPin)$ except when $\Gamma$ is affine.
+However, Bubley and Dyer have shown that there is an FPRAS for the restriction of \numSAT{} in which each variable appears at most twice, even though the exact counting problem is \numP{}-complete \cite{BD1997:Graph-orient}; the corresponding constraint language is not affine.
+This also shows that there is a class $\mathcal{C}$ of constraint languages for which $\numCSPd[2](\Gamma \cup \GammaPin)$ has an FPRAS for every $\Gamma \in \mathcal{C}$ but for which no exact polynomial-time algorithm exists, unless $\FPtime=\numP$.

-We leave the complexity of degree-2 \numCSP{} and of \numBIS{} and the the various parameterized versions of the counting hypergraph independent sets problem as open questions for future research.
+We leave the complexity of degree-2 \numCSP{} and of \numBIS{} and the various parameterized versions of the counting hypergraph independent sets problem as open questions.